5 Types of Marketing Automation to Consider

-This software stores personal information such as names, job titles, company names, and email address.
-More importantly, information like purchase history and details of interactions between the customer and the business can be collected by a CRM software.
-This allows the business to personalize the interaction each customer interaction.
+CRM software stores personal information such as names, job titles, company names, and email addresses.
+More importantly, information like purchase history and details of interactions between the customer and the business can be collected by CRM software.
+This allows the company to personalize the experience each customer interaction.

 More popular CRM software includes Salesforce and Zoho, but the size and nature of your business requirements will determine what type of CRM tool will best fit your needs.

 Despite being one of the oldest forms of digital marketing, email marketing still provides the best ROI in the business.
 So it should be no surprise to learn that it’s also the most widely used digital marketing channel.
 However, one of the main issues with email marketing is scalability, which is where email marketing software comes in.